 The infection can occur at any growth stage and usually develop first on older leaves.
 Initial symptoms appear as small (1-5 mm), circular or elongated white spots on the upper leaf surface.
 Individual spots and later groups of spots are surrounded by a light green or silvery halo that often has a water-soaked appearance at the beginning.
-Over time, the number of lesions increase and the center of the older spots becomes sunken and straw-colored, a sign of developing necrosis.
+Over time, the number of lesions increase and the center of the older spots become sunken and straw-colored, a sign of developing necrosis.
 A characteristic slit that is oriented lengthwise in the lesion may appear at later stages.
 Leaf tips and margins soften and gradually become necrotic, resulting in blighting and dieback.
 In favorable conditions, the disease also affects the bulb, reducing its size and its quality.
-As the disease spread further, large yellow patches of dying plants can be observed from the distance in the field.
+As the disease spreads further, large yellow patches of dying plants can be observed from the distance in the field.

 No biological treatment seems to be available at the moment to treat this disease.
 Contact us in case you know of any.

 Always consider an integrated approach with preventive measures together with biological treatments, if available.
 Good cultural practices are essential to reduce the infection risk.
 If fungicides are needed, products containing iprodione, pyrimethanil, fluazinam or cyprodinil in combination with fludioxonil give excellent results when used as spray applications.
 Other products based on chlorthalonil and mancozeb also work but are less efficient.
 The application of fungicides by ground fumigation could be more effective than aerial spraying methods.